 Table 4.7 presents the incremental results from the base-case analysis, which include incremental cost-effectiveness ratios for the incremental cost per LY gained, incremental cost per QALY gained, and incremental cost per evLYG gained.
 In the triple- or quad- refractory cohort of patients treated with three or more lines of therapy, total costs for ide-cel were approximately \$370,000 greater than total costs for the comparator arm; gains in LYs, QALYs, and evLYGs were 1.47, 1.16, and 1.32 in relation to the comparator arm.
 This resulted in an incremental cost-effectiveness ratio of approximately \$319,000 per QALY gained, \$250,000 per LY gained, \$280,000 per evLYG gained, and \$35,000 per additional PFS month gained for ide-cel versus the comparator arm.
-In the triple- or quad- refractory cohort of patients treated with three or more lines of therapy, total costs for ciltacel were approximately \$341,000 greater than total costs for the comparator arm; gains in LYs, QALYs, and evLYGs were 3.02, 2.32, and 2.66, respectively.
-This resulted in an incremental cost-effectiveness ratio of approximately \$147,000 per QALY gained, \$113,000 per LY gained, \$128,000 per evLYG gained, and \$17,000 per additional PFS month gained for cilta-cel versus the comparator arm.
+In the triple- or quad- refractory cohort of patients treated with three or more lines of therapy, total costs for cilta-cel were approximately \$332,000 greater than total costs for the comparator arm; gains in LYs, QALYs, and evLYGs were 1.60, 1.31, and 1.46, respectively.
+This resulted in an incremental cost-effectiveness ratio of approximately \$253,000 per QALY gained, \$207,000 per LY gained, \$228,000 per evLYG gained, and \$17,000 per additional PFS month gained for cilta-cel versus the comparator arm; gains in LYs, QALYs, and evLYGs were 1.60, 1.31, and 1.46, respectively.
+This resulted in an incremental cost-effectiveness ratio of approximately \$253,000 per QALY gained, \$207,000 per LY gained, \$228,000 per evLYG gained, and \$17,000 per additional PFS month gained for cilta-cel versus the comparator arm.
 However, we note results for cilta-cel are based on very limited clinical and economic evidence and should be considered preliminary for the purposes of this analysis.
 Among other key inputs missing, there was no publicly available overall survival curve to inform survival extrapolations and the price of cilta-cel is a placeholder based on the price of ide-cel.
 In the triple-, quad-, or penta-refractory cohort treated with four or more lines of therapy, total costs for the belantamab arm were approximately \$36,000 greater than total costs for the comparator arm; gains in LYs, QALYs, and evLYGs were more than 0.52, 0.37, and 0.40 than that of the comparator arm.
 This resulted in an incremental cost-effectiveness ratio of approximately \$98,000 per QALY gained, \$70,000 per LY gained, \$93,000 per evLYG gained, and \$18,000 per additional PFS month gained for belantamab versus the comparator arm.
 As mentioned above, cost differences are relatively low for this comparison due to high rates of discontinuation in the belantamab arm.

-Treatment Comparator Cost per QALY Gained Cost per Life Year Gained Cost per evLYG gained Cost per additional PFS month gained Ide-Cel CAR-T Comparator Market Basket \$319,000 \$250,000 \$280,000 \$35,000 Cilta-cel (preliminary) CAR-T Comparator Market Basket \$147,000 \$113,000 \$128,000 \$17,000 Belantamab Belantamab Comparator Market Basket \$98,000 \$70,000 \$93,000 \$18,000 evLYG: equal-value of life years gained, QALY: quality-adjusted life year, LY: life years.
+Treatment Comparator Cost per QALY Gained Cost per Life Year Gained Cost per evLYG gained Cost per additional PFS month gained lde-Cel CAR-T Comparator Market Basket \$319,000 \$250,000 \$280,000 \$35,000 Cilta-cel (preliminary) CAR-T Comparator Market Basket \$253,000 \$207,000 \$228,000 \$17,000 Belantamab Belantamab Comparator Market Basket \$98,000 \$70,000 \$93,000 \$18,000 evLYG: equal-value of life years gained, QALY: quality-adjusted life year, LY: life years.